Altum Angelfish: A Comprehensive Guide to Care and Requirements

 Gender differences: male vs female

-You can define the altum angelfish gender for certain only during its spawning period.
+You can define gender for certain only during its spawning period.
 Otherwise, all secondary characteristics don’t provide an ironclad guarantee of exact fish definition.
 Thus, adult male species are a bit larger than females, have a taller body and sharp forehead.
 Also, they have more contrast coloring.
 But all mentioned above is quite relative and strongly depends on the tank conditions.

-Often one can define the altum angelfish gender by the size of its fins.
+Often one can define the altum gender by the size of its fins.
 For example, males have two or more elongated rays on the end of their anal fin, while females have just one such ray.
 Also, the fish’s gender can be determined by its behavior, but for this, you’ll need some experience of keeping altums in a tank.

 Breeding